 You can listen to the recording of this podcast below or on Apple for the full episode as well.

 How are we friends?
 Just a quick check-in here.
 Let’s begin by just pausing for a self-scan.
 Like how are you REALLY doing?
 I love that moment at the end of a yoga class where you lay down on your mat and cover up with a blanket even.
 Let’s enjoy this simple moment before we jump into our convo!
 Personally, at the end of the day, my favorite thing is to take a hot shower or lay on my acupressure mat for 10 minutes in front of a fire, or gosh anything that involves me just centering into myself for a moment.
 As a mom the crazy is constant.
 Everything begging me to feed it.
 It can be hard to hear my own self ask for feeding sometimes.
 So take this moment right now no matter where you are in life and just looking inward to ask how you are doing is vital.
-Go ahead and assess the anxiety, assess the way you are breathing is it deep or shallow?
+Go ahead and assess the anxiety with Delta 8 THC gummies, assess the way you are breathing is it deep or shallow?
 Don’t fix it exactly just note where you are.
+Click here to see the best delta 8 live resin I’ve tried.
 As we head into the convo today I want you just leave space to do this for yourself right now.
 Today we are going to be deep-diving into winter and the depths of this season as we sit right in the heart of it.
 The reality is we still have months left of cold days before the green appears again so how do we not just sit here in these months holding our breath just trying to survive?
 How can we truly thrive in a season that challenges so much of ourselves?
 The cold.
 The lack of green.
 The way everything takes longer.
 Then how can we apply these lessons into moments where we are navigating hard times in our lives.
 Can winter truly be a teacher for us?
 Yes!
 The answer is YES!

 The thing is as I have mentioned we are in the middle of winter not just as a season outside but also in our culture and world.
 We are enduring a pandemic.
 We are facing the realities of climate change.
 Life is shifting constantly right now.
 We are grieving in so many ways.
 We all are going through various moments of isolation and solitude whether it be in support as a parent or true isolation living alone.
 The ranges of experience may be wide but they have one commonality, we all can agree we are experiencing some form of grief or are at some point in the grief cycle.
 So I feel this conversation is more important than ever right now.
 Because even in grief and despair we can find a way to trudge through and back to the light.
 I promise and just as nature does, she has given us the tools to guide us and she calls it winter.